 An appropriate Scientific Calculator is an essential tool in High School Mathematics for either Pathway and students are expected to bring their own to class.

 Assessments are in the form of tests, investigations, exams and homework.
 All Year 10 students will sit the exam in Term 2.
-The extension classes will have an exam in Semester 2 as well.
-OLNA testing is conducted in Term 1 and Term 3.
+The Pre-ATAR classes will sit an additional exam in Semester 2.